 - After peeling the chickpeas, transfer back to the same pot.
 Fill the pot with at least 2 inches of fresh water.
 Cook the chickpeas for an additional 30-40 minutes.
 The mushier, the better.

 - Drain the chickpeas, rinse under cold water, and let the chickpeas cool.
-Meanwhile, in a food processor or high-powered blender, combine the juice from 2 large lemons (about 1/2 cup), 6 peeled garlic cloves, and 1/2 tsp salt.
+Meanwhile, in a food processor or high-powered blender, combine the lemon juice, garlic, and salt.
 Process until the garlic is finely chopped.
 Allow the mixture to rest so the garlic flavor can mellow, about 10 minutes.
 Pour the mixture through a fine-mesh strainer and discard the garlic chunks.
 This step prevents the harsh taste of garlic from empowering the hummus.

 - Add in cooled chickpeas and process, scraping down the sides of the processor as necessary.
 Taste and adjust as necessary.